-NOTE: Individuals who are incarcerated or on home confinement are considered to be a resident of an institution and, therefore, not eligible for Medicaid.
+NOTE: Individuals who are incarcerated are considered to be a resident of an institution and, therefore, not eligible for Medicaid.
+Individuals on home confinement are not considered incarcerated and may receive Medicaid if otherwise eligible.

 Private Institution: Non-governmental institution which provides shelter, custody and care, and which is required by State law to have a license to operate.